fortyoneplustwo/notestamp/README.md

 ## Implementing a custom media module

 If a particular media type isn't supported by default, you can integrate it into notestamp.
-A custom framework had been implemented to streamline this process with minimal mental overhead.
+A custom framework has been implemented to streamline this process with minimal mental overhead.

 While the documentation is in progress, you can refer to the tutorial below.